Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 }
 ```

 The program above shows how to build an optimized LLVM executable; the instructions for optimization are in lines (1) and (2).
+By default, the bitcode is outputted to the `.build` folder.
+However, you can change where the bitcode is written by changing the intermediate path of the compiler as follows:
+`target_options.intermediate_path = #filepath;`
+to write it next to the source file, or giving another folder path in the right-hand side.

+Type and ENTER: `jai 30.10_generate_llvm_bitcode.jai`
+Now no .build folder is generated, and an exec.exe, exec.exp, exec.pdb, exec.lib, exec_0_w3.bc and exec_0_w3.obj are now written in the same folder as the source file.
+The `.bc` file contains the LLVM bitcode. exec runs the Jai code in main.jai
 You might notice that compiling now takes a bit longer.
 If you don't use the compiler loop, you can just remove it or comment it out.

+If you have LLVM installed on your system, you can use `llc` to transform the bitcode into assembler:
+`llc < your_bitcode.bc > output.asm`
+and then run the assembly code with:
+`as output.asm`

 ## 30.12 Using notes to do special metaprogramming
 Notes on a struct or function were described in § 15.7, and code was shown to display them in § 15.5.
 The note tags will also show up in a metaprogram, and you can use them to do special metaprogramming such as custom program typechecking and modifying the executable based on the metaprogram.